atmcgrath/intro-dh/assignments/final-project.md

 ### Rubric

-- Technical competence and use of tools
+- **Execution**: does the work follow assignment instructions and include all required features?
+Are tools used effectively, demonstrating skills built during this class?
-- Visual and written communication (accessibility, design, style, citations)
+- **Visual and written communication**: does the project communicate effectively to a general audience?
+Do design choices serve the content and purpose of the site?
+Does the project follow best practices for style, accessibility?
-- Approach demonstrates creativity, insight, and analysis of materials
+- **Insight**: does the approach demonstrate analysis, creativity, and insight into materials?
+Are the methods explained sufficiently?
-- Project engages effectively with primary and secondary sources
+- **Research**: does the project engage effectively with its primary and secondary sources?
+Does media include appropriate credits and metadata?
+Does the project's bibliography follow citation guidelines?

 ### Resources